Kubix20/FEUP-COMP/src/README.txt

 Functions:

 	Functions can be declared in any order and will always be visible.
 Their name must also be unique.
 	When a return variable for a function is declared it must be initialized with a valid value.
 If the return variable and one of the parameters have the same name it will only be possible to read the parameter and assign the return value.
-Furthermore if an attribute also shares the same name it will be impossible to access it.
+Furthermore, if an attribute also shares the same name it will be impossible to access it.
 	In calls to other functions, if the function belongs to the same module both the arguments must match its definition in number and type and must be initialized and if the return is not void it must be compatible with the variable to be assigned.
 Otherwise it is assumed that an integer is returned unless it belongs to the io module, in which case void is returned.

 	Ex: